isomerpages/isomerpages-govtech/media/technews/_posts/2016-10-17-you-are-part-of-team-govtech.md

 ---
-layout: post
-title:  "You are part of Team GovTech"
+title: 'You are part of Team GovTech'
-permalink: "/media/technews/you-are-part-of-team-govtech"
+permalink: /media/technews/you-are-part-of-team-govtech
 category: technews
-image: "/images/technews/you-are-part-of-team-govtech-part-1.png"
+image: /images/technews/you-are-part-of-team-govtech-part-1.png

 ---

 ![You are part of Team GovTech](/images/technews/you-are-part-of-team-govtech-part-1.png)